Chevrolet small-block engine (first- and second-generation): 267

-The 267 was introduced in 1979 for GM F-body (Camaro), G-bodies (Chevrolet Monte Carlo, El Camino, and Malibu Classic) and also used on GM B-body cars (Impala and Caprice models).
+The 267 was introduced in 1979 for the GM F-body (Camaro), G-body (Chevrolet Monte Carlo, El Camino), A-body (Malibu Classic, 1979–1981) and also used on GM B-body cars (Impala and Caprice models).
 The 4389 cc engine had the 350's crankshaft stroke of 3.48 in and the smallest bore of any small-block, 3.5 in, shared with the 200 V6 introduced a year earlier.

-It was only available with a M2ME Rochester Dualjet 210 – effectively a Rochester Quadrajet with no rear barrels.
-After 1980, electronic feedback carburetion was used on the 267.
+It was only available with a M2ME Rochester Dualjet 210–effectively a Rochester Quadrajet with no rear barrels.
+After 1980, electronic feedback carburetion was used on the 267 with the exception of the following Canada-spec cars: the Buick Regal in place of the Buick 4.1 V6, the Oldsmobile Cutlass and Delta 88 in place of the Olds 260 V8, and the Pontiac Grand LeMans, Grand Prix, and Parisienne in place of the Buick 4.1 V6.
 The 267 also saw use in 1980 to 1982 Checker Marathons.

-While similar in displacement to the other 265–267 CID V8 engines produced by General Motors (including the Oldsmobile 260 and Pontiac 265), the small bore 267 shared no parts with the other engines and was phased out after the 1982 model year due to inability to conform to emission standards.
+While similar in displacement to the other 265–267 CID V8 engines produced by General Motors (including the Oldsmobile 260 and Pontiac 265), the small bore 267 shared no parts with the other engines and was phased out after the 1982 model year because it was unable to conform to emission standards.
 Chevrolet vehicles eventually used the 305 cuin as their base V8 engine.

-The 267 when introduced in the GM F-Body as the L39 4.4 L it made 120 hp at 3600 RPM and 215 lbft of torque at 2000 RPM (SAE NET).
+The 267, when introduced in the GM F-Body as the L39 4.4L, made 120 hp at 3600 rpm and 215 lbft of torque at 2000 rpm (SAE net).
 Power output would drop in subsequent years of the engine.
 The 267 CID had a low 8.3:1 compression ratio.

 Major changes

-The original design of the small block remained remarkably unchanged for its production run, which began in 1954 and ended, in passenger vehicles, in 2003.
+The original design of the small-block remained remarkably unchanged for its production run, which began in 1954 and ended, in passenger vehicles, in 2003.
 The engine is still being built today for many aftermarket applications, both to replace worn-out older engines and also by many builders as high-performance applications.
 The principal changes to it over the years include: